TranChiNam/Thesis/README.md

-# Thesis inlcue 2 or more framework (Angular 2, ReactJS,...) in folders
+# Thesis inlcue documents about Angular2, ReactJS in 2 folders

+# Src in 2 file .zip